 The purposes of the journal are as follows:

-- To help the World Association of Radiopharmaceutical and Molecular Therapy (WARMTH) and Nuclear Medicine Society Singapore (NMSS) in their pursuit for promoting nuclear medicine around the world.
+To help the World Association of Radiopharmaceutical and Molecular Therapy (WARMTH) in our pursuit of promoting nuclear medicine around the world.

 End-users of nuclear medicine procedures: Surgeons, physicians, endocrinologists, radiologists, nephrologists, cardiologists, rheumatologists, etc Manufacturers of equipment and reagents relevant to nuclear medicine Atomic Energy Commissions, Governmental and administrative personnel relevant to nuclear medicine practice in the various countries.